xpavlic4/book-extracts/sports/golf/no laying up podcast.md

 * there is very thin line between being nr.
 1 and being nr.
 10, from college to win on the tour there are many thin lines you have to go through
 * as a rookie, you have to play in every week to get in
 * in order to be the best you have to pass opportunities and rest
-* everybody playes the drive 460 cc
+* everybody plays the drive 460 cc
-* guys on the PGA Tour are hitting drivers because they have almost the same precision with driver and 3w or 5w. doesn't make any sense to not hitting driver and losing the distance on the teebox
+* guys on the PGA Tour are hitting drivers because they have almost the same precision with a driver and a 3w or a 5w. doesn't make any sense to not hitting driver and losing the distance on the teebox

 # NLU Podcast, Episode 385: U.S. Women's Open Recap